eclipse-imagen/imagen/docs/guide/programming-environ/index.md

 ----------------------------

-To set the rendering hints, create a `RenderingHints` object and pass it to the `JAI.create` method you want to affect.
+To set the rendering hints, create a `RenderingHints` object and pass it to the `ImageN.create` method you want to affect.
 Setting a rendering hint does not guarantee that a particular rendering algorithm, will be used; not all platforms support modification of the rendering code.